-- Jewelry: Accessories such as earrings, rings, bracelets, necklaces and barrettes are not permitted for children under three years of age or children who are in multiage rooms with children under three.
+- Jewelry: Accessories such as rings, bracelets, necklaces and barrettes are not permitted for children under three years of age or children who are in multiage rooms with children under three.
 Using bandages to cover earrings is not a child-safe alternative and is not permitted. - Sleep Aids: If your child is over 12 months of age and has a special soft toy or blanket that he/she naps with, it may be brought to the program.
-(Due to SIDS prevention recommendations, it is not recommended that children 12 months or younger sleep with soft toys or blankets.)
+(Due to SIDS prevention recommendations, children 12 months or younger cannot sleep with blankets.)
 The nap time toy or blanket will be put in the child's cubby and be made available for use during nap time.
 These items will need to be taken home for weekly laundering.
 Pacifiers are permitted during nap time, but will be removed once the child falls asleep.